 Maria’s mum Pauline has been let down by the social care system.
 Whether accessing support or finding care to meet her needs, the cost has gone up and the quality has decreased.
 But enough is enough.
-In her local borough and now on a national stage, Maria is standing up to #CureTheCareSystem.

 My mum, Pauline, epitomises the phrases ‘wouldn’t hurt a fly’, or ‘doesn’t have a bad bone in her body’.
 She hates conflict and has a heart of gold.
 On top of this, she has a passion for animals, with horses sitting top of her list, and just below are rough collies who she has a sweet spot for.

 These are the things that make my mum who she is.
 But since her diagnosis of Alzheimer’s disease, they’ve become lost and muffled as we have battled the care system.

 Battling for support